ZcashFoundation/frost/book/src/frost.md

 - a **secret share**;
-- a **verifying share** (which can be used by other participants to verify the signature shares they produce);
+- a **verifying share** (which can be used by other participants to verify the signature shares the participant produces);
-- a **group public key**, which is the public key matching the private key that was split into shares.
+- a **group verifying key**, which is the public key matching the private key that was split into shares; it is used to verify the final signature generated with FROST.

 ### Trusted Dealer Generation